gorolykmaxim/Serio/README.md

 sudo xattr -d com.apple.quarantine /Applications/Serio.app/Contents/MacOS/Serio
 ```

+### Windows
+Execute the install.exe.

+If you have vc_redist already installed - just close the vc_redist installation window, that will be opened
+at the end of the Serio installation.

 ## How to build
 You need to have Qt5 installed.
 CMAKE_PREFIX_PATH env variable should be set to Qt's installation location.